weg-re/wegener-expedition-data/README.md

 # wegener-expedition-data

-This repository accompanies our publication "On the potential of the historic expedition material from the Wegener Greenland Expedition for modern Glaciological Research" by Aberman et al., currently under review in Scientific Reports.
+This repository accompanies our publication "On the potential of the historic expedition material from the Wegener Greenland Expedition for modern Glaciological Research" by Aberman et al. 2023, in Scientific Reports.

 ## Data